vidyagames998/vidyagames998.github.io/eldenring/index.md

 Once down head south back to the second shack.

 Head east and you will find a camp with a lot of enemies who want to kill you.
 Optionally to the left there's a giant chest with a nice shield.
 Just north of here on top the cliff is a horse enemy you can practice fighting.
 Use the Lordsworn Greatsword.
 LB/L1 to attack on the left side of the horse, RB/R1 to attack on the right.
 If you beat him you get the golden vow ash of war which increases your attack damage by 15% and decreases damage taken by 10% for 80 seconds when used.
-I wouldn't add this to the axe as it changes scaling from D tier to E tier and the axe is very heavy.
+This pairs really well with the Lordsworn Greatsword giving an additional 100 damage as well.
 From here we can make our way to the lance on top the building in camp.
 Keeping going east following the road to the next grace.
 Someone will ask for help, head back and up the cliff to the south to find a giant pot (Alexander) on the edge and hit him to help break him free.

 If you kill him you can get a item that weakly buffs attack damage when equipped.
 If you do his questline and wait till the end of the game it rewards a stronger version and I recommend waiting.